 Read my book review here and learn to pay yourself first before you pay for anything else: food, bills, or debt.

 Look after you and your future, first and foremost.

 21. Buy Frozen Vegetables

-Frozen vegetables are cheap and healthy and save you time cooking, preparing food (no more washing and chopping!) and, most importantly, last long.
+Frozen vegetables are cheap and healthy, and save you time cooking and preparing food (no more washing and chopping!), and, most importantly, last a long time.

-No need to worry about fresh vegetables going off quickly, which means you can stretch your budget.
+There’s no need to worry about fresh vegetables going bad, which means you can stretch your budget.